-The meeting of ministers that occurs ever three years to decide the European Space Agency (ESA) budget has been completed.
-The Seville “Space 19+” meeting has awarded a budget of €12.45 billion to ESA for three years with an additional circa €2 billion to cover programmes lasting five years, with each nation fronting up their share to cover this.
+The meeting of ministers that occurs ever three years to decide the European Space Agency’s (ESA) budget has awarded it €12.45 billion.
+The Seville “Space 19+” meeting agreed the sum for three years with an additional circa €2 billion to cover programmes lasting five years.
 The amount was more or less what was asked for and ESA Director General Jan Woerner was said to be happy and relieved.
-Of course, each nation has its own national space priorities and so some fund some projects more than others.
-Some programmes were oversubscribed compared to their request, while others lost out.
+As each nation has its own national space priorities, some programmes were oversubscribed compared with their request while others lost out.

 The big winners were: Earth observation, including the EU Copernicus programme, which will receive €2.54 billion – more than requested.
 Likewise, space exploration will get €1.95 billion.
 About €300 million of this is being used to develop modules – the ESPRIT refueling and telecommunications module and a joint habitation module with JAXA – for the Lunar Gateway element of the US Artemis human return to the Moon programme.
 Most ESA nations want to see their astronauts on the Moon.

 Space Transportation will receive €2.24 billion for upgrades to the Ariane 6 and Vega rocket families and an Italian-led programme involving a reusable spacecraft called Space Rider.

 However, there were some losers.
 Telecommunications was awarded a budget of €1.51 billion, which was about a quarter of a billion euros less than requested.
 Another programme that struggled to gain support was the space safety programme covering planetary defence from asteroids and solar weather.
 It received only €432 million, about a third less than requested.